MackHalliday/rales_engine/README.md

 3. Run `rake db:{drop,create,migrate}` to create database
 4. Run `rake import:all` to import all csv files
 5. Run `rails s` to load server
-6. Vist `http://localhost:3000` in Chrome browser and include endpoints below to see data
+6. Visit `http://localhost:3000` in Chrome browser and include endpoints below to see data

 ## Endpoints